What's Next for Accepted Students

 View additional account setup checklist items

-Once you have created your RIT computer account AND your enrollment deposit has been received and processed, your RIT student Gmail account becomes active.
+Once you have created your RIT Account AND your enrollment deposit has been received and processed, your RIT student Gmail account becomes active.
 At this time your RIT student Gmail account will become your preferred email address in our system.
 You should check this account on a regular basis.
 Communication sent to RIT student Gmail accounts will include information from New Student Orientation, Student Financial Services, RIT Housing, Financial Aid & Scholarships, and academic departments.

 RIT has partnered with Google to provide RIT Gmail accounts for all students.
 To access your RIT Gmail account, visit Google Apps at RIT.
 Additionally, you can set email preferences by visiting start.rit.edu.
 Your RIT Gmail can also be forwarded to your preferred email account.